thesse1/webmethods-api-gateway-staging/README.md

 ## aliases.json configuration of environment-specific alias values

 Each API project can include one aliases.json file in the API project root folder specifying aliases used by the API(s) in the API project which should be overwritten with environment-specific values.
-In addition to that, there can be one global aliases.json file in the apis root folder for overwriting values of aliases used by APIs in multiple API projects.
+In addition to that, there can be one global aliases.json file in the /{tenant}/apis root folder for overwriting values of aliases used by APIs in multiple API projects.

 For each target environment, the aliases.json files must include JSON objects applicable for the API Gateway Alias Management Service API PUT /alias/{aliasId} request payload, cf. https://api.webmethodscloud.eu/#sagapis/apiDetails/c.restObject.API-Portal.64Fa0Y3xEesvtQKdtApwNA.-1.

-In order to avoid conflicts, each alias may only be configured to be overwritten either in the global aliases.json file in the apis root folder or in the aliases.json files in the API project root folders.
+In order to avoid conflicts, each alias may only be configured to be overwritten either in the global aliases.json file in the /{tenant}/apis root folder or in the aliases.json files in the API project root folders.

 Alias names cannot be changed by this functionality.